-Cable tv and satellite tv are available in the community but must be paid for by the teacher.
-High speed internet is available in the community but must be paid for by the teacher.
-A router can be rented from the internet provider.
-TbayTel provides cell phone service in Pikangikum.
+Cable and satellite TV are available in the community.
+Installation must be arranged and paid for by the teacher.
+High-speed internet is available and must be paid for by the teacher.
+A modem and router may be purchased from the internet provider.
+Tbaytel and KNET provide cellular service in Pikangikum.